Demond Drummer: What the Green New Deal Could Mean for Our Economy

 We believe that the Green New Deal should be at least as comprehensive as that, everything from decarceration to decarbonization.
 It’s very comprehensive because we have just a few years to right the ship, and there is no way to do that without being bold and visionary and aggressive.

 We have to understand that money is a tool that human beings create to get things done in society.
 There’s this idea that there’s not enough money.
 First of all, there is.
 But if there isn’t, what do you do?
 We do what we did during the Great Recession.
 The government literally created money to bail out banks.
 They called it quantitative easing.
 It sounds really vague.
 They didn’t say printing money.
 We got real creative when it came to bailing out Wall Street.
-What we’re saying is we can be as creative, not just from a physical policy standpoint but from a monetary policy standpoint, to bail people out of this climate crisis that mostly has been created by corporations that we’ve allowed to control our society.
+What we’re saying is we can be as creative, not just from a fiscal policy standpoint but from a monetary policy standpoint, to bail people out of this climate crisis that mostly has been created by corporations that we’ve allowed to control our society.

 Money is one tool.
 Administrative law is another tool.
 I know we’re all committed to this model of federalism and states and localities, but there are some places where it doesn’t work.
 We need to change how we think about administrative law and just go down the list.
 There’s nothing sacred here.
 We have to really interrogate how we got here, and be very clear that from systems of government to money, to law and policy, everything is on the table, because life itself is in the balance.
 The law works for us, not the other way around.
 It’s worth repeating: The law works for us, not the other way around.